btamadio/rpvanalysis/README.md

 `MJ_plots`: List of regions for which to produce MJ plots

-`blinded`: If set to true, MJ plots for SRs will be blinded about 800 GeV
+`blinded`: If set to true, MJ plots for SRs will be blinded above 800 GeV

 ## Author